Orlando Area Top Gayborhoods

 - Lake Mary.
 Many tech companies are concentrated in this area, which is approximately 30 minutes north of D.T.
 Orlando, depending on I-4 traffic.
 Suburban and lovely...but not cheap.
 Like most areas on this list, Lake Mary is also considered Moderate to Expensive.
 Ipho Noodle House has great Vietnamese fare.

 - Wedgefield.
 Full disclosure.
 If I could get my partner to live here, we'd be here...in the Estates Section in the south near #528, not the northern area of the community which is sub-divisions.
-I grew up in a rural setting, and Wedgefield offers it yet it's only 30 minutes from DT Orlando and 15 from OIA.
+Wedgefield offers a rural setting yet it's only 30 minutes from DT Orlando and 15 from OIA.
 You'll find 1-10 acre parcels, some heavily forested parcels, well and septic, zoned for horses and deed restricted to prevent trailers and mobile homes.
 Shopping is not conveniently nearby and it's fairly remote and quiet, which is why my partner won't budge.
 Moderate to Expensive.
 This is pretty rural, but you can go to the country club at the golf course or head to Lake Nona...stop at Nona Tap for fantastic beer selection and their Blue Burger.

 - Belle Isle.
 Looking for a lake home with that "Old Florida" feel while towering Live Oaks & hanging Spanish Moss canopy over the winding roads?
 You'll find it here.
 The location is just minutes south of DT and 15 minutes from OIA.
 Lovely and Expensive.
 Happy Snapper Seafood Market.
 Excellent seafood!